 Omicron has now been detected in most countries, after the variant was first detected in November 2021.
 It has now become the dominant variant in many countries, including Turkey.

 Is the Omicron variant more severe than other COVID-19 variants?

-Early findings suggest that there is a reduced risk of hospitalization for Omicron compared to the Delta variant.
-But WHO warns that it should not be dismissed as “mild”.
+Early findings suggest that there is a reduced risk of hospitalization and needing intensive care treatment for Omicron compared to the Delta variant.
+But WHO warns that it should not be dismissed as “mild” or be ignored.
 Increased transmission is expected to lead to more hospitalizations.
 That increase causes strain on frontline workers and healthcare systems, which in turn can result in more deaths.

 It is important to remember that all variants of COVID-19 can cause severe disease or death, including the Delta variant that is still dominant worldwide, which is why preventing the spread of the virus and reducing your risk of exposure to the virus is so important.

 Yes, the Omicron variant is more contagious than previous variants.
 However, being vaccinated and taking precautions such as avoiding crowded spaces, keeping your distance from others and wearing a mask are critical in helping to prevent the spread of COVID-19, and we know these actions have been effective against other variants.